ryanj/restify-postGIS/README.md

 Make a note of the *local* postgresql IP address and port number, and leave the command running (in order to keep the connection open).
 We will need to use these values in the next step.

 ### Basic Configuration
 This app uses the `config` npm module, which loads it's configuration details from the `config/defaults.json` file.
-The app is configured to take advantage of several environment variables (when available):
+This configuration takes advantage of several environment variables whenever they are available.
+On OpenShift, many of these values are automatically provided for your application by their associated cartridge add-on service:

     module.exports = {
       port: process.env.PORT || process.env.OPENSHIFT_NODEJS_PORT || 3000,